dairui01/Toyota_Smarthome/pipline/I3D/README.md

 ## Feature Extraction

 [Smarthome_extract_features_ssd.py](Smarthome_extract_features_ssd.py) contains the code to load a pre-trained I3D model and extract the features and save the features as numpy arrays.
+The code is processed by video.
 The `pre-trained I3D model` can be downloaded via this [link](https://repo-sam.inria.fr/smarthome/TSU_16frame_weights_iter64000.pt).
 The authentication can be obtained while you request the data via our [website](https://project.inria.fr/toyotasmarthome/).